iotaledger/integration-services/documentation/docs/getting_started/installation/nodejs/local_setup.md

 1. Move into the folder `audit-trail-gw`
 1. Adjust the PORT env var of the `.env` file to `PORT=3002`
-3. Run the following commands
+3. Run the following commands to install dependencies, build the project, set up the API, and finally start the Audit-Trail Gateway:

 ```
 npm install